vascoII/zend-composer/README.md

         // get_include_path(),
     )));

-- Using composer in zend-composer-jwt DIR composer init bla bla bla until: Would you like to define your dependencies (require) interactively [yes]?yes Search for a package: zendframework1
+- Using composer in zend-composer DIR composer init bla bla bla until: Would you like to define your dependencies (require) interactively [yes]?yes Search for a package: zendframework1